 Anne.
 A variant of Anna, Anne is common throughout the Nordic region.

 Astrid.
 A popular name in Norway, Astrid has been adapted from an Old Norse word meaning a divinely beautiful god.
-In Norwegian, the name is pronounced with the emphasis of the first syllable and a soft d.
+In Norwegian, the name is pronounced with the emphasis of the first syllable and a soft, almost silent, d.

 Clara.
 Another popular name in Denmark, Clara was second to only Alma in 2020.
 Famous Danes with the name include the silent film actress Clara Schønfeld (1856-1939).